export Dried Mango

 There is a decent amount of beta-carotene found in these fruits, which is a well-known antioxidant that can improve vision by reducing macular degeneration and slowing the onset of cataracts.

 The dietary fiber present in these dried fruits can help to stimulate peristaltic motion and alleviate symptoms of constipation and diarrhea, while also balancing the bacterial levels in your gut.

 Dried mangoes contain doses of folate that when oxidized, turns into folic acid.
 Folic acid is considered an essential prenatal nutritional supplement.
 It is essential in the proper development of a baby’s brain and spinal cord, thus preventing any defects associated with the underdevelopment of a baby’s nervous system.

-In addition, dried mangoes also contain calcium and iron, Iron helps prevent anemia, a condition that women can be prone to during and after their monthly periods.
+In addition, dehydrated mangoes also contain calcium and iron, Iron helps prevent anemia, a condition that women can be prone to during and after their monthly periods.

 High in manganese and copper